KDE/documentation-develop-kde-org/content/products/frameworks.md

         <b>ThreadWeaver</b> offers a high-level API to manage threads using job- and queue-based interfaces.
 It allows easy scheduling of thread execution by specifying dependencies between the threads and executing them satisfying these dependencies, greatly simplifying the use of multiple threads.
       </p>
       <p>
         <b>Breeze Icons</b>.
-KDE Frameworks includes two icon themes for your applications.
-Breeze icons is a modern, recognisable theme which fits in with all form factors.
+KDE Frameworks includes two icon themes for your applications.  <a href="/frameworks/breeze-icons/">Breeze icons</a> is a modern, recognisable theme which fits in with all form factors.
       </p>
       <p>
         <b>KConfig</b> is a Framework to deal with storing and retrieving configuration settings.
 It features a group-oriented API.
 It works with INI files and XDG-compliant cascading directories.
 It generates code based on XML files.